Wind Across the Everglades

-Wind Across the Everglades is a 1958 film directed by Nicholas Ray.
+Wind Across the Everglades is a 1958 American drama film directed by Nicholas Ray.
 Ray was fired from the film before production was finished, and several scenes were completed by screenwriter Budd Schulberg, who also supervised the editing.
 Chris Fujiwara wrote on Turner Classic Movies that the film is "an acid test for auteurists, one of those special films that, while ignored or despised for the most part, are cherished and fiercely defended by those who love great American directors."

-The film stars Burl Ives, features Christopher Plummer in his first lead role (and his second film role overall) and introduces Chana Eden, who plays the leading lady, and Peter Falk, who plays a minor role.
+The film stars Burl Ives, features Christopher Plummer in his first lead role (and his second film role overall) and introduces Chana Eden, who plays the leading lady, and a young Peter Falk, who plays a minor role.
 Former stripper Gypsy Rose Lee and circus clown Emmett Kelly also are among those in an unusual cast.

 It was filmed on location in Everglades National Park in Technicolor.

 Plot

-Set in the early 20th century, the film follows a game warden who arrives in Florida in the hopes of enforcing conservation laws.
-He soon finds himself pitted against Cottonmouth, the leader of a fierce group of bird poachers.
-The film is loosely based upon the life and death of Guy Bradley, an early game warden who in 1905 was shot and killed by plume hunters in the Everglades.
+In the early 20th century, rare birds across the Florida Everglades are killed by plume hunters, making the population an endangered species.
+In response, the Audubon Society appoints volunteers as game wardens to enforce conservation laws.
+Despite their efforts, two wardens are killed near Miami.
+Walt Murdock, a nature conservationist, arrives in town to teach nature studies at a local high school.
+Nearby a train, Murdock removes a plume from a wealthy matron's lavish hat, and argues unapologetically with her husband George Leggett.
+Murdock is arrested, but his sentence is commuted to service as a game warden.

+During his first canoe trip across the Everglades, Murdock encounters Cottonmouth, the leader of a gang of bird poachers.
+Openly defiant of conservation laws, Cottonmouth and his men shoot at the birds near their nesting grounds.
+Murdock returns from his canoe trip and describes the beauty of nature he has witnessed to Aaron Nathanson, an immigrant storekeeper, and his daughter Naomi.
+Meanwhile, Cottonmouth is told by Perfesser, one of his men, that Murdock is not a pushover.
+Regardless, Cottonmouth instigates a scheme to have Murdock killed.
+Beef, another member of Cottonmouth's gang, meets and connects Murdock with Billy One-Arm, a native Seminole who tours Murdock through the swamp.

+Billy One-Arm has been instructed to leave Murdock for dead, but Murdock wakes up during the night and finds him.
+Billy admires Murdock's inherent goodness and intervenes when Murdock attempts to touch a deadly manchineel tree sap.
+By the next morning, Cottonmouth suspects Billy has disobeyed orders.
+Billy instructs Murdock to flee and is brought before Cottonmouth, who sentences Billy to be poisoned by manchineel for his betrayal.
+Murdock finds Billy's corpse in the swamp, whereby Billy's wife takes Murdock home to be nursed back to health.